 How to Set Up a Payroll in Malaysia

 The first step in setting up Malaysia payroll is registering your company at the Companies Commission of Malaysia to reserve the name you want.
 After you go through the setup process, you’ll need to open an in-country bank account to pay employees.
 Then you’ll have to register for income tax, PAYE, the EPF, and the SOCSO.

 The best way to terminate an employee is to draft and follow clear entitlement and termination terms in an employment contract.
 Probationary periods ranging from one to three months are typical in Malaysia, so you’ll need to make sure you follow any additional terms that apply to a probationary period.

 If you want to work with a Malaysia payroll processing company, Globalization Partners is here for you.
-Our Employer of Record services let us run your payroll and take on all the liability.
+Our Employer of Record solution lets us run your payroll and take on all the liability.
 Contact us today to learn more.